nglasl/silverstripe-misdirection/README.md

 # [misdirection](https://packagist.org/packages/nglasl/silverstripe-misdirection)

-_The current release is **2.2.26**_
+_The current release is **3.0.0**_

-> A module for SilverStripe which will allow both simple and regular expression link redirections based on customisable mappings, either hooking into a page not found or replacing the default automated URL handling.
+> This module allows both simple and regular expression link redirections based on customisable mappings, either hooking into a page not found or replacing the default automated URL handling.

 ## Requirement

-* SilverStripe 3.1 → **3.5**
+* SilverStripe 3.1 → **4.0**

 This module does **not** require the CMS.